-Schools play a big part by helping to organize fundraising efforts, walking together on event day to bring awareness, and raise money for pediatric cancer research.
+Schools play a big part by helping to organize fundraising efforts, walking together to bring awareness, and raise money for pediatric cancer research.
 It all began in 2001, when Sophie and her Packer Collegiate classmates founded Kids Walk to raise money for pediatric cancer research.
 At the time, Sophie's brother, Simon, was finishing treatment for stage IV neuroblastoma at Memorial Sloan Kettering.

 Students: Get Your School Involved